 Applicants must arrange for references to be submitted electronically through PTCAS.
 Each evaluator providing a reference will be contacted using the email address provided in PTCAS by the applicant

 Yes.
-The Admissions Committee will select and invite the most qualified applicants for an interview.
+The DPT Admissions Manager will contact selected applicants and provide instructions for completing the interview process.
 All interviews are conducted using a web-based, video platform called Kira Talent.
-Applicants record their responses to a series of interview questions for review by the Admissions Committee.
-Additionally, applicants will complete a timed writing sample and various assessments investigating non-cognitive skills and strengths.
+Applicants will record their responses to a series of interview questions and complete a timed writing sample as part of the interview.
 Applicants must have a computer with webcam and internet service to complete this interview.
+Interview submissions will be reviewed by the Admissions Committee as part of the evaluative process.

 No. However, the Baylor DPT program will make offers of admission on a rolling basis so applicants are encouraged to apply early within the application cycle.